ietf-wg-acme/draft-acme-rats/draft-ietf-acme-rats.md

    }
 ~~~~~~~~~~

+EDNOTE: wait, why is it challenges.type = "trustworthy".
+Shouldn't that be `attestation-result-01` or `encrypted-evidence-02`?

+EDNOTE: I would like this example to show the server issuing both the `attestation-result-01` and `encrypted-evidence-02` challenge in order to mean that the client could satisfy this challenge with either evidence or an AR.

+EDNOTE: Are we providing a way for the server to prompt for certain claims that it needs attested?
+If so, that should appear in this section and example, right?

 ## Step 4: Obtain Attestation Result

+EDNOTE: Here we're gonna fracture because the client may need to do different things based on whether it was prompted for `attestation-result-01` or `attestation-evidence-01` or `encrypted-evidence-02`

 The client now uses the (example) token `yoW1RL2zPBzYEHBQ06Jy` as a fresh nonce.
 It produces fresh Evidence, and provides this to the Verifier.